B23admin/nifi-stateless-operator/README.md

 Note that this nifi/registry pod is a convenience and should not be used for production workloads.

 Test the operator by creating a `NiFiFn` Resource.
-Make sure to update the `flow` and `bucket` fields with uuids of flows from your registry.
+Make sure to update the `flow` and `bucket` fields with the uuid of a flow from your registry.

 ```
 # config/samples/nififn_v1alpha1_nififn.yaml